sudhansusekhar98/currency-calculator/README.md

 # currency-calculator
-You can convert the currencies
+You can convert the currencies, let's convert ..